Use the database API in Groovy

 def iMax = g_dbQuery.executeAndGetScalarValue(g_dbConnections.systemConnection, "SELECT MAX(LID) FROM DATAGROUP('DAF7CECF66481FCABE50E529828116EAFE906962')", 0 )

-Using this one line it is possible to determine the maximum value of the ID field of a table, and at the same time provide a fallback value with the parameter 0 if a data record cannot be found; thus "null" is returned.
+With the help of this one line, it is possible to determine the maximum value of the ID of a table and at the same time specify a fallback value with the parameter 0 in the event that no data record was found and therefore "null" is returned as the result.

 In addition, scripts will have a greater degree of robustness by using the Intrexx database API.
 For example, overflows from number ranges result in an ArithmeticException rather than a new, unpredictable value assignment to the variable.
 In addition, by using the Intrexx API you never leave the Intrexx environment (e.g. for transaction security and permissions management).